firstandthird/wordpress-template-2022/README.md

 The front-end CSS and JS loaded across the website.
 These are the entry points for the compiler and where any extra resources should be imported.

+#### custom.css

+The global CSS stylesheet; supports Tailwind syntax like `@layer` and `@screen`.
+This should be used sparingly as we prefer inline Tailwind classes to global styles, but it's recommended for setting `@layer base` styles such as fonts, font sizes, container spacing, and etcetera.

 #### editor-style.css

 The back-end CSS used to enable Tailwind styles in the Gutenberg builder.
+[This Codex page for `add_editor_style()`](https://developer.wordpress.org/reference/functions/add_editor_style/) explains how styles target parts of the TinyMCE and Gutenberg editors.